Medical Policy

 Investigational and Not Medically Necessary:

-Cryoneurolysis is considered investigational and not medically necessary for all indications, including treatment of peripheral nerve pain associated with osteoarthritis of the knee.
+Cryoneurolysis is considered investigational and not medically necessary for all indications.

 Rationale